lite-xl/lite-xl.github.io/docs/user-guide/managing-plugins.md

 === "Miq"

-    To update plugins with Miq, run "miq:update".
+    To update plugins with Miq, run `miq:update` in Lite XL.

+=== "Manually"

+    To update a plugin manually, you can download the latest version and replace the files in the `USERDIR/plugins`.
+    **Do not update plugins installed by lpm or Miq manually.**

 ## Uninstalling plugins

-To remove a plugin, simply delete the associated file/directory.

 === "lpm"